Many children struggle at school—not because they aren’t capable, but because they don’t feel safe enough to learn.

 You’re Not Alone

-If your child is struggling, you’re not alone—and support is available.
+If you or your child are struggling, you’re not alone—and support is available.

 Understanding what sits beneath the behaviour is a powerful first step.